Welcome to Yuan Gao's HomePage

 17. Projection method for droplet dynamics on groove-textured surface with merging and splitting, with J.-G. Liu, submitted.

 18. Surfactant-dependent contact line dynamics and droplet

 adhesion on textured substrates: derivations and computations, with J.-G. Liu, submitted.

 Applied stochastic analysis

 PDEs modeling macroscopic dynamics in equilibrium/non-equilibrium systems are usually guided by the underlying competing mechanism at the microscopic level.
 Meanwhile, an effective description of the microscopic dynamics, using equilibrium Gibbs measure or non-equilibrium optimal twist measure, is suggested by macroscopic observations.
 We first focused on deriving the continuum limit PDE from the Markov jumping process on lattice.
 Then for Markov process on point clouds, which suggest an approximated intrinsic manifold (for instance by diffusion map), we simulate the Fokker-Planck equation on the manifold by constructing an approximate Voronoi tessellation.
 The constructed Markov process (with transition probability assigned on each adjacent data points) and the approximated energy landscape are foundations to simulate inbetweening transformations and manifold-related sampling/transition path problems in biochemical reactions.

-19. Large time behavior, bi-Hamiltonian structure and kinetic formulation for complex Burgers equation, with Y. Gao and J.-G. Liu, to appear in Quart.
+20. Large time behavior, bi-Hamiltonian structure and kinetic formulation for complex Burgers equation, with Y. Gao and J.-G. Liu, Quart.
 Appl.
-Math..
+Math.
+79,

-22. Analysis of a fourth order exponential PDE arising from a crystal surface jump process with Metropolis-type transition rates, with A.E.
+23. Analysis of a fourth order exponential PDE arising from a crystal surface jump process with Metropolis-type transition rates, with A.E.
 Katsevich, J.-G. Liu, J. Lu, and J.L.
 Marzuola, to appear in Pure and Applied Analysis, (2021).

 Other directions in preparation